stivenbg/stivenbg.github.io/aboutme.md

 My two main skills are communication and problem solving.

-What i do best belongs to the  set :
+the technics i master best belong to the  set :
-Deep learning, model order reduction(linear,non linear), data assimilation(sequential, variational), generative modeling and inverse problems for partial differentials equations.
+{Deep learning, model order reduction(linear,non linear), data assimilation(sequential, variational), generative modeling and inverse problems for partial differentials equations}

 **About research**

 In my current research i propose hybrid algorithms that optimally combine machine learning with classical mathematical approach.
 Those algorithm are applied to real-life problem for real-time decision making.